-Radiesse NYC was FDA approved in 2006 to treat moderate to severe facial wrinkles and in 2015 to rejuvenate the hands.
+Radiesse NYC was FDA-approved in 2006 to treat moderate to severe facial wrinkles and in 2015 to rejuvenate the hands.
 It is manufactured by Merz Aesthetics, which is also known for its production of Xeomin, Belotero, and Ultherapy.
-Only board certified doctors are able to order radiesse for treatment.
+Only board-certified doctors are able to order Radiesse for treatment.

-How long does Radiesse last?
+Radiesse filler, how long does it last?

-If you are wondering with Radiesse filler, how long it lasts, the answer is quite simple.
-Typically the results of Radiesse can last anywhere from 9 months to one year and occasionally even beyond the one year mark.
-Dr. Schwarzburg suggests yearly follow ups or a touch up every 9 – 12 months to maintain your results without allowing them to fully fade.
+You may be wondering, is Radiesse Permanent?
+Typically the results of Radiesse face filler can last anywhere from 9 months to one year and occasionally even beyond the one-year mark.
+Because Radiesse is not permanent, Dr. Schwarzburg recommends yearly follow-ups or a touch-up every 9 – 12 months to maintain your results without allowing them to fully fade.

 Can Radiesse filler be dissolved?

-Is Radiesse better than Juvederm?
+Is Radiesse safe?

 Radiesse is FDA approved as a safe and effective treatment for deep lines and folds in the midface as well as a minimally invasive option for hand rejuvenation.
 It is imperative for your Radiesse to be administered by a board certified and experienced injector to minimize possible risks and side effects.